 TEN TIPS to Creating Year-Round Interest!

 1. Make the bed WIDE!
 Narrow garden beds rarely look good.
+Year-round interest requires more space.
 Typically you’ll need a minimum depth of 4 feet to give space for enough plants to create continuous bloom.
 Use a rough scale of 3:1, figuring on one foot of depth for every three feet of length.
 Hint – try laying out the shape in your yard with a garden hose.
-Choose a well-drained spot, ideally one that receives mid-day sun of 4-6 hours or mor
+Choose a well-drained spot, ideally one that receives mid-day sun of 4-6 hours or more.

 2. Give your garden good ‘bones’.
 For year-round interest, your garden’s structure needs backbone shrubs and possibly hardscapes such as large rocks, an arch or a bench.
 In winter, the branches, bark, berries, and evergreens will give shape and contrast to your garden against a backdrop of white snow.
 Include at least one coniferous or broadleaf evergreen such as Dwarf Balsam Fir or Bearberry Cotoneaster as well as some upright branches and twigs such as those of Spirea or Hydrangea.

 3. Contrasting foliage and textures are as important as floral colour.
 Try for variety in the shape and size of leaves as well as the plant shape.
 For example, a nice combination would be the upright form of Garden Phlox Phlox paniculata, the rounded shape of Peony Paeonia lactiflora, the grass-like foliage of Daylilies Hemerocallis, and the spire-like flowers of Scarlet Sage Salvia splendens.